New idea to spread internet access in rural areas: Drones

-EAGLE RIVER, Wis.
-(AP) — Students in northern Wisconsin school district without reliable home internet will soon be able to connect to their school networks via a drone-powered cellular signal.
+EAGLE RIVER (AP) — Students in a northern Wisconsin school district without reliable home internet will soon be able to connect to their school networks via a drone-powered cellular signal.

 The project comes from a Wisconsin startup via a state-funded pilot program in the Eagle River area.
 Wisconsin Public Radio reports the goal is to test the use of drones as a way to expand internet connectivity into rural areas.